The latest news from the Casino world!

 In order to prevent addiction and protect the most vulnerable players, particularly young people, the authorities have set new betting limits.
 Under the new regulations, under-25s will now only be able to bet £2 per spin on online slots.
 Those aged 25 and over are subject to a higher limit of £5 per spin.
 Previously, there was no specific limit on online slots betting, although fixed-odds slots in places like pubs had a £2 limit in place for five years.

 In addition to the betting limits, the UK Gambling Commission is introducing a pilot scheme to assess players’ financial risks.
 Initially, this will focus on players who deposit more than £500 per month, with credit rating agencies and gaming operators assessing whether these individuals may be at risk of gambling-related harm.
-The threshold for these financial checks will increase to £150 per month by the end of February 2025.
+The threshold for these financial checks will decrease to £150 per month by the end of February 2025.

 Sector under scrutiny